marcsances/shelltools/README.md

 ``adb install`` is cool, but if your USB cable is slow, it may be interesting to know the upload progress of the app.

 ``adpush`` works exactly as ``adb install``, but it shows the progress during the installation, nothing else.

+## leakout

+Ever had to deal with weird memory leaks that freeze your computer?
+Want to be safe when debugging them?
+Leakout monitors the available system RAM and kills the requested process if the free RAM is below a threshold (default 256000KB).

+Usage:

+``leakout python3``

+Would kill all python3 interpreters in case the memory is full.

+Use only in systems where physical memory is enough, since paging makes this system unreliable.